HenrikDA/blynk-server/README.md

     9 - token not valid
     10 - server error
     11 - user already logged in.
 Happens in case same user tries to login more than one time.
+    12 - tweet exception, exception occurred during posting request to tweeter could be in case message is same in a row;
+    13 - tweet body invalid exception; boyd is empty or larger than 140 chars;
+    14 - user has no access token.
     500 - server error. something went wrong on server

 ## User Profile JSON structure